Profile picture

 Journal Publications

-Forthcoming, "When a Nudge Is (Not) Enough: Experiments on Social Information and Incentives" , with Miguel Fonseca and Shaun Grimshaw.
-European Economic Reivew.
+2021, "When a Nudge Is (Not) Enough: Experiments on Social Information and Incentives", with Miguel Fonseca and Shaun Grimshaw.
+European Economic Review, 134, 103711.

-2016, "Beward of Popular Kids Bearing Gifts: A Framed Field Experiment", with Daniel Houser, Natalia Montinari and Marco Piovesan Journal of Economic Behavior and Organization, 132:Part A, 104-120.
+2016, "Beware of Popular Kids Bearing Gifts: A Framed Field Experiment", with Daniel Houser, Natalia Montinari and Marco Piovesan, Journal of Economic Behavior and Organization, 132(A), 104–120.

 Book Chapers